 The hypertensive portal vein is decompressed by diverting up to 90% of the portal flow through portasystemic collaterals back to the heart, resulting in enlargement of these vessels.
 These vessels are commonly located at the gastroesophageal junction, where they lie subjacent to the mucosa and present as gastric and esophageal varices.
 Varices form when the HVPG exceeds 10 mm Hg; they usually do not bleed unless the HVPG exceeds 12 mm Hg (normal HVPG: 1-5 mm Hg).[8, 12, 13, 14]

 Gastroesophageal varices have 2 main inflows.
-The first is the left gastric or coronary vein, and the second is the splenic hilum, through the short gastric veins.
+The first is the left gastric vein, and the second is the splenic hilum, through the short gastric veins.
 The gastroesophageal varices are important because of their propensity to bleed.
 (See the images below.)

 Normal venous flow through the portal and systemic circulation.
 IMC = inferior mesenteric vein; IVC = inferior vena cava; SVC = superior vena cava.